 School of Computer Science - Year Abroad

-All students enrolled on the BSc Computer Science and the BSc Artificial Intelligence and Computer Science are eligible to take part in the Erasmus or Universitas 21 'Student Mobility Programme'.
+All students enrolled on the BSc Computer Science and the BSc Artificial Intelligence and Computer Science are eligible to take part in the Erasmus or International Exchange Programme.
 This means that you will spend your third year at an approved institution in another country, returning to Birmingham for a fourth year.
 During your year abroad you will study computer science topics that are appropriate to a second-year computer science student at the University of Birmingham.

-Choosing to study abroad gives you the opportunity to experience new cultures, meet new people, and see more of the world: all while continuing your studies.
+Choosing to study abroad gives you the opportunity to experience new cultures, meet new people, and see more of the world - all whilst continuing your studies.
 Other benefits include:

 - Developing relevant, marketable skills: problem solving, communication, patience and perseverance, determination, self-motivation, analytical and study skills